baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/page/loop.md

 By pressing 'Repeat', this allows the observer to repeat the quiz questions and required annotations for another region of interest.
 Once the information for all ROIs has been completed the user presses 'Next' to move on to the next page of images and questions.

 ### For the administrator

 When the user presses **Repeat**, the module will capture the responses of the current Page then make a copy of the Page and insert it into the results quiz file.
 The copied page has a suffix attached to the Page ID attribute to identify it as a repeated page.
 This prefix includes a repition number (e.g. PageID-Rep1).
+Any Response elements, LabelMapPath and MarkupLinePath elements are stripped out of the copied Page - ready for the user's new responses.

 ## Example

 See [Looping example](../../examples/example_looping.md#script-example) for a plug and play script example.

-## Changes to results folder
+You can also see what the [results file](../../examples/example_looping.md#results) looks like with the added attributes after the user has used the repeat button.